www.perpetualcommotion.com

 on right hand side of her page, under the "pages" heading.]

-Curcumin (Turmeric extract)
+Curcumin (Turmeric extract, diferuloylmethane)

 See also Curcumin, Copper, Vitamin D